 Lending a voice and speaking up are two things for which Lauren McGunigale ‘11 is uniquely prepared.
-As a communications major, debate scholar and forensic teammate, Lauren knew that the Lord had plans to utilize her communication skills in her job and in her community.
+As a communication major, debate scholar and forensic teammate, Lauren knew that the Lord had plans to utilize her communication skills in her job and in her community.

-Currently, Lauren is the Asso.
-Director of Development for Mercy House, where she utilizes her communication skills by offering community engagement and marketing insight to assist the fight against homelessness in Orange County.
+Currently, Lauren is the Associate Director of Development for Mercy House, where she utilizes her communication skills by offering community engagement and marketing insight to assist the fight against homelessness in Orange County.
 Lauren shares that she spends her time advocating for those who need resources such as food, laundry service, emergency shelter and permanent housing.
 Using her voice to advocate and educate is something that Lauren feels called to do.
 “I was always looking for opportunities to get involved at Vanguard, like being on the student council and the debate team, and now I get to utilize those skills in my job with Mercy House.”

 One of her core takeaways from her time at Vanguard is the opportunity to always be a person of integrity in the workplace.
 “Vanguard never pushed the idea that you could only be in a position of ministry in the church; they showed the importance of having a strong character and being a person of integrity…and articulated that we can be in the [secular] workforce and be utilizing our skills as ministry.”